-To provide a rich and varied curriculum which inspires and challenges all of our pupils and which additionally supports students who need 'Support for Learning' within an adventurous, innovative and evolving mainstream curriculum.
+To provide a rich and varied curriculum which inspires and challenges all of our pupils and which additionally supports students who need 'Support for Learning' within an adventurous, innovative mainstream curriculum.
+Furthermore we aim to harness the very best of our 'all-through' capabilities with a stimulating 'middle-school curriculum'.

-To promote Sibford School as a unique learning environment in which our Quaker ethos and testimonies can be fostered and developed and the outstanding quality of our pastoral care and boarding is widely known and celebrated.
+To promote Sibford School as a unique learning environment in which our progressive Quaker ethos can be fostered and developed and the excellent quality of our pastoral care and boarding is widely known and celebrated.